Islam in the United States: Nineteenth century

-On the morning of April 5, 1865, near the end of the American Civil War, Union troops commanded by Col. Thomas M. Johnston set ablaze the University of Alabama; a copy of the Quran known as The Koran: Commonly Called The Alcoran was saved by one of the university's staff.

-Estimates ranging from a dozen to two hundred and ninety-two Muslims served in the Union military during the American Civil War, including Private Mohammed Kahn, who was born in Persia, raised in Afghanistan, and emigrated to the United States.
+Estimates ranging from a dozen to 292 Muslims served in the Union military during the American Civil War, including Private Mohammed Kahn, who was born in Persia, raised in Afghanistan, and emigrated to the United States.
 The highest-ranking Muslim officer in the Union Army was Captain Moses Osman.
 Nicholas Said (born 1836), formerly enslaved to an Arab master, came to the United States in 1860 and found a teaching job in Detroit.
 In 1863, Said enlisted in the 55th Massachusetts Colored Regiment in the United States Army and rose to the rank of sergeant.
 He was later granted a transfer to a military hospital, where he gained some knowledge of medicine.
 His Army records state that he died in Brownsville, Tennessee, in 1882.
 Another Muslim soldier from the Civil War was Max Hassan, an African who worked for the military as a porter.

 A Greek/Syrian convert to Islam, Phillip Tedro (a name he reverted to later in life), born in Smyrna, who renamed himself Hajj Ali, 'Ali who made the pilgrimage to Mecca,' (commonly spelled as "Hi Jolly") was hired by the United States Cavalry in 1856 to tend camels in Arizona and California.
 He would later become a prospector in Arizona.
 Hajj Ali died in 1903.